dotnet/AspNetCore.Docs/aspnetcore/data/ef-rp/concurrency.md

 * Create a *Departments* folder in the *Pages* folder.

-* Run the following commands to scaffold the Department model.
+* Run the following command to scaffold the Department model.

   On Linux or macOS: